balancer/balancer-deployments/v3/tasks/20250430-v3-pool-pause-helper/readme.md

 # 2025-04-30 - V3 Pool Pause Helper

-The Pool Pause Helper contract enables granular control over the power to pause pools. maintains a set of registered pools that can be paused by authorized accounts.
+The Pool Pause Helper contract enables granular control over the power to pause pools.
+It maintains a set of registered pools that can be paused by authorized accounts.
 Governance must first grant this contract permission to pause pools, then add a set of pools, and finally grant permission to call pause on the helper contract.

 Note that unpausing is not addressed here, and still must be explicitly granted by governance.